digitalphoton/dotfiles/README.md

 ## Instalation

-Run the following commands (assuming you use Arch Linux, have the `yay` AUR helper installed, and already have Xfce and zsh working):
+Run the following commands (assuming you use Arch Linux, have the `yay` AUR helper installed, and already have Xfce and zsh up and running):

   `# sudo pacman -S compton exa feh neovim papirus-icon-theme termite ttf-dejavu`

   `$ yay -S i3-gaps-next-git qogir-gtk-theme-git xfce4-i3-workspaces-plugin-git`

 Then just copy all of the folders in this repository to '~/.config'.
-Please note that for the zsh to be applied you need to run:
+Please note that for the zsh config to be applied you need to run:

   `$ ln -s ~/.config/zsh/.zshrc .zshrc`